Yes, Q-learning Helps Offline In-Context RL: Methodology

 In this study, we use Algorithm Distillation (AD) \citep{laskin2022context}, a transformer-based \citep{vaswani2017attention} architecture, as our baseline.
 AD’s objective is to predict the next action given the improving learning history as context, where each step is represented as a tuple (\textit{state}, \textit{previous action}, \textit{previous reward}).
 In our implementation these tuples are encoded into a single token through concatenation.

-We retain the same Transformer backbone as AD but introduce several modifications to incorporate RL objectives: inspired by \citet{grigsby2023amago}, input tuples are augmented with \textit{previous done} flags to indicate episode termination and current episode \textit{step}; the next-action prediction head is replaced with value-function heads trained using corresponding RL loss functions.
+We retain the same Transformer backbone as AD but introduce several modifications to incorporate RL objectives: inspired by \citet{grigsby2023amago}, input tuples are augmented with \textit{previous done} flags to indicate episode termination and current episode \textit{step} (we provide ablation on this design choice in \autoref{app:tuples}); the next-action prediction head is replaced with value-function heads trained using corresponding RL loss functions.
 For continuous problems, we also add the policy head.
 The illustration can be found in \autoref{fig:schema}.

 We adopt three RL methods for discrete environments.
 Twin Deep Q Network (DQN) \citep{mnih2013playing}: A simple RL method without offline-specific components.
 Conservative Q-Learning (CQL) \citep{kumar2020conservative}: A widely used offline RL approach that incorporates value-function pessimism.
 And Implicit Q-Learning (IQL) \citep{kostrikov2021offline}: A popular offline RL method based on implicit regularization, known for its strong performance across diverse tasks.
 Inspired by the adaptation of IQL for the NLP tasks with ILQL \citep{snell2022offline} we add the CQL term to the IQL loss in discrete environments.
 We also run tests with continuous environments where we adopt TD3 \citep{fujimoto2018addressing} as online baseline, it's minimalist TD3+BC \citep{fujimoto2021minimalist} offline modification and continuous IQL.

+Each RL objective (DQN, CQL, IQL, TD3(+BC)) is applied on top of the shared Transformer backbone (exact loss formulas are moved to the \autoref{app:objectives} due to the volume limits).
+Q- and V-values are used in the usual temporal-difference (TD) fashion for the TD loss (i.e., next-value targets are used as in classical TD learning) and the transformer predicts these next values conditioned on the full offline context window.
+Target value networks are implemented as separate lightweight heads attached to the backbone to save memory and speed up training; this follows the AMAGO-inspired design.
+Gradients from Q- and V-head losses are backpropagated into the backbone (so the backbone is trained from value losses), whereas when a policy head is present its gradients are detached and do not update the backbone for improved stability.

 During inference, discrete approaches predict actions using the $\arg \max$ operator while continuous use deterministic policy output.
+In \autoref{fig:schema}, the policy head corresponds to the continuous-action case, while discrete actions are selected from Q-values.

 We refer to all of the RL modifications upon AD with IC- (In-Context) prefix, i.e., IC-DQN, IC-CQL, IC-IQL, IC-TD3 and IC-TD3+BC.